Graph-COM/ED-HNN/README.md

 ### Data Preparation

 Download our preprocessed dataset from the [HuggingFace Hub](https://huggingface.co/datasets/peihaowang/edgnn-hypergraph-dataset).
-Then extract the downloaded package into the root folder of the repository.
+Then put the downloaded directory under the root folder of this repository.
 The directory structure should look like:
 ```
 ED-HNN/
   <source code files>